made2591/blog.madeddu.xyz/content/post/network/network-layers-1.md

 All these schemes are called __line codes__.
 Different line codes help you with bandwidth efficiency, clock recovery, and balancing in different ways.

 ##### Bandwidth efficiency
-Look at the first (ok, the second) stream NRZ: the signal may cycle between the positive and negative levels up to every \\(2\\) bits (in the case of alternating 1s and 0s).
-Because of Nyquist, this means that we need a bandwidth of at least \\(B/2 \; Hz\\) when the bit rate is \\(B \; bits/sec\\(: to go faster, we need more bandwith and we already said it is often a limited resource.
+Look at the first (ok, the second) stream NRZ: the signal may cycle between the positive and negative levels up to every $$2$$ bits (in the case of alternating 1s and 0s).
+Because of Nyquist, this means that we need a bandwidth of at least $$B/2 \; Hz$$ when the bit rate is $$B \; bits/sec$$: to go faster, we need more bandwith and we already said it is often a limited resource.
 One strategy for using limited bandwidth more efficiently is to use more than two signaling levels.
 What do I mean?
 It's simple: by using 4 different voltages, for instance, we can send 2 bits at once as a single symbol but... of course, the receiver needs to be sufficiently _strong_ to distinguish the 4 levels of signal - considering also the noise.
 We call the _rate_ at which the signal _changes_ the __symbol rate__ to distinguish it from the __bit rate__, that is the number of bits we transmit in time unit.
 This implies that

 	The bit rate is equal to symbol rate multiplied by the number of bits per symbol.